 While most of the dive shops are on Lembongan, many of the best sites are actually in the waters off Nusa Penida.
 Blue Corner and Lembongan Point are the only two we were told about near Lembongan itself, with the more famous spots such as Crystal Bay, Manta Point and SD Point (among others) all off Nusa Penida.
 The waters around here, especially off Penida, are known for their strong and ...
 Read more about Diving on Nusa Lembongan .

-Agents in town will offer you a one-, two- or three-spot snorkelling tour, with the most common destinations being Mangrove Point, The Wall (Nusa Penida) and Crystal Bay (Nusa Penida).
+As with the diving, the best snorkelling around Nusa Lembongan is actually off Nusa Penida and agents in town will offer you a one-, two- or three-spot snorkelling tour, with the most common destinations being Mangrove Point, The Wall (Nusa Penida), Gamut Bay (Nusa Penida) and Crystal Bay (Nusa Penida).
 Most noteworthy is Mangrove Point, which lies off the eastern tip of Nusa Lembongan.
-It's a sprawling coral garden with plenty of fish and very light currents.
-You don't actually need to tour to get here — ...
+It's a ...
 Read more about Snorkelling sites at Nusa Lembongan .

 Tours can easily be arranged in Jungut Batu town, but it is just as easy to ride up to the mangrove forests yourself (just take the road and follow it till you can't go any further) and arrange a deal with one of the boatmen right there.
 Once arranged they'll paddle you through either in a jukung or sampan.
 This is a good trip to do with kids.
 Early morning and late afternoon are the best time ...
 Read more about Mangrove tour .